From Spotlight to Shadows: Why Company Values Fail in Silence

 Why?

-Because no other company will ever claim NOT to be “customer-centric”.
+Because no other company will ever claim they don't have “integrity”.

 Unless you are willing to give this value a real meaning (more on that later), you’re just stating the obvious.

-So, when people see “customer-centric” on your website, they chuckle and move on into their busy day.
+So, when people see “integrity” on your website, they chuckle and move on into their busy day.

 How can your company values be perceived as credible?